Golden Knights blast Panthers 9-3 in Game 5 to capture first Stanley Cup title

 Beating Florida justified the many moves Knights management made to remake the roster over the years.
 Stone, Eichel and Alex Pietrangelo are the most notable players Vegas has acquired to get to this moment.

-And Cassidy, hired a week after getting fired by the Boston Bruins last year, proved to be the coach to get them there, seemingly pushing all the right buttons in helping Vegas become the Western Conference's top seed and then the NHL's champion.
+And Cassidy, hired a week after getting fired by the Boston Bruins last year, proved to be the coach to get them there.

 “He came in, brought an intensity to our locker room that maybe we needed,” Stone said.
 “He wanted to win as badly as anybody else in that locker room.”